The 25 Best Picture Books to Celebrate Christmas

 “‘Twas the night before Christmas, and all through the house, not a creature was stirring, not even a mouse.”

-You may own a well-loved edition of this book (or three).
-If you don’t, add this classic Christmas poem we all love to your holiday collection.
-This edition has fun, colorful illustrations in a modern color palette.
+You probably already have a few versions of this classic, but if you don’t, it’s time to add this beloved Christmas poem to your collection.
+This edition features fun, colorful illustrations in a modern style.

 8 | Dasher by Matt Tavares

-This lovely story is about how a brave young doe and her family changed Christmas forever!
+This charming story is about how a brave young doe and her family changed Christmas forever!

 9 | Pick a Pine Tree by Patricia Toht

-In this cute rhyming book, follow along with a family on one of the most beloved Christmas traditions: selecting and decorating the tree!
+In this cute rhyming book, follow a family as they enjoy one of the best Christmas traditions: picking and decorating the tree!

-First things first: adventure to the tree lot, pick the perfect tree (“smell that piney scent!”), and transport it home.
-Then, it’s time to invite some friends, add the lights and trimmings, and gather around to celebrate!
+First, they head to the tree lot, pick the perfect one (“smell that piney scent!”), and bring it home.
+Then, they invite friends over, add lights and ornaments, and gather around to celebrate!

 10 | The Little Reindeer by Nicola Killen